 What length of the visor is best to have on my mountain bike helmet?

-Longer is generally better for protection from the sun and branches etc. However, if you have a fixed visor, longer may mean it inhibits your view when climbing, as you are constantly looking up.
+Longer is generally better for protection from the sun and branches etc. However, for a fixed visor, this might be slightly annoying, particularly when climbing.
+Having a long visor may mean it inhibits your view when climbing, as you are constantly looking up.
 It is similar to wearing a running cap while out on the trails.

-Your vision becomes a bit obstructed once you are looking up, which is why a fixed visor is much shorter, and why we recommend getting a helmet with an adjustable visor.
+Your vision becomes a bit obstructed once you are looking up, which is why a fixed visor is much shorter.
+And is why we recommend getting a helmet with an adjustable visor.

 Does having a visor make it unsafe in a crash?

-As stated earlier (under 'Why doesn't a road bike helmet have a visor?') having a visor on a mountain bike does not make it unsafe.
+As stated earlier (under ‘Why doesn’t a road bike helmet have a visor?’) having a visor on a mountain bike does not make it unsafe.
 If anything, it makes it safer.
-Your eyes and face will be much more protected by having a visor, but in a crash, it will break off before any damage occurs to you, your head or your neck.
+Your eyes and face will be much more protected by having a visor while out trail riding.
+Furthermore, in a crash, the visor will break off before any damage occurs to you, your head or your neck.

 For more about breakaway camera mounts, check out our post on the best helmets with built in camera mounts.